 Our room is the ultimate in bedroom fantasy or as I like to call it, “bedroom goals”.
 The vast bed so huge it can comfortably sleep four not that you’d want four in your bed but yes, it’s that big!
 It’s sumptuous and plush dressed in creamy taupe oatmeal and silky white with the finest French Garnier Thiebaut bed linen and pillows as soft as clouds.

 The delicate spun fawn-coloured bedspread is as soft as a feather and complements the colours and fabrics of the room.
 It has the iconic Le Meurice motif embossed on it and to my surprise, it’s completely waterproof; I was alerted to this when I accidently spilled a glass of water on the bed.
-The water lay there in wobbly globules until I wiped it off, not a trace was left behind, I don’t know why this little thing had me so impressed, but it did.
+The water lay there in wobbly globules until I wiped it off, not a trace was left behind, I don’t know why this had me so impressed, but it did.

 The voluptuous yellow gold curtains dressed the windows handsomely.
 Beyond, shadows of Parisian rooftops, dappled light dancing around the diaphanous blinds.
 These blinds transformed at night becoming the most incredible black out blinds you’ve ever seen – a ward of warning, keep them up just a little bit or set your alarm because these blinds are so deceptive giving the impression it’s still midnight even if the sun is beaming outside.
 For this reason, the curtains are styled in such a way that you don’t need draw them, the blinds offer all the privacy and shade you need.
 The lights and blinds are operated by tiny switches positioned on each side of the bed.

-The bath is so deep with a tranquil waterblade waterfall tap.
+The bath is so deep with a waterblade waterfall tap.
 The stand-alone shower is equipped with a hand-held shower attachment and operated by state-of-the-art digital controls as opposed to traditional shower controls.
 Bath and care products are by luxury French brand, Maison Francis Kurkdjian.

 I loved the bath in our room, water flows so gently from the wide waterfall tap for the dreamiest of bathing experiences especially if you have a glass of champagne at hand.
 If it were winter, I would definitely have languished in a bath full of warm aromatic bubbles.

 The shower is so cleverly designed.
-It’s like stepping inside your own marble cubicle with a sleek door in between pillars of marble.
+It’s like stepping inside your own marble cubicle with a sleek door inbetween pillars of marble.
 Complementing the bathrooms are baby soft towels and bathrobes all of which are embossed with the hotel’s iconic logo including the bathmats, slippers even the shower door.

 A double ‘his and hers’ sink and expanse of marble tops to hold all your beauty essentials plus the most amazing magnifying mirror for all your make up needs.
 Not as popular as they once were, bidets.
-There is one in every Le Meurice bathroom should you wish to make use of it.
+There’s one in every Le Meurice bathroom should you wish to make use of it.

 Bedrooms are also equipped with complimentary WiFi, the latest in TV technology that includes Apple TV and video games, a safe, mini bar, USB ports which is so welcome especially if you’ve forgotten your European adapters.